Was Oppenheimer A Communist?

 The Same Thing Has Happened Today

 We can see a similar dynamic at play in the current controversy over the 2020 election.
 Trump and his supporters have repeatedly claimed that the elections of 2020 were rigged.
 Numerous investigations have found no evidence of such rigging, but to the believers, that merely proves that the evidence is being covered up by elites or by the deep state.
 To the rest of us, Trump’s supporters seem either deluded or dishonest.
 Attitudes toward the question of whether the elections of 2020 were rigged have hardened into quasi-religious beliefs, and hardly anyone is open to changing his/her views.
-People who are still alive 60 years from now will probably believe just as they do today.We Cannot Sove Big Problems Because of Ideological Divisions
+People who are still alive 60 years from now will probably believe just as they do today.We Cannot Solve Big Problems Because of Ideological Divisions

 None of this would matter if it were not for the fact that today